maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

 ````

 ## Update Week 13:
-I updated the design with a third node (a second slave) with adress 'b'.
+I updated the design with a third node (a second slave) with address 'b'.

 I forgot to add at least two 3.3V pins on my design so I had to connect my first slave to the 3.3V pin, and the second one to the 5V pin, both from the master (in a "star" configuration).
 In a perfect design, the 3.3V supply from one node would propagate to the next one.

 Also, I initially had some issues making it work, because when I soldered my boards, I added all the 4.7kOhms pull-up resistors on all the boards.
-That made the communication line very pulled-up and the communication was altered.
-I then realized it, unsoldered every 4.7k on the slaves board (as it should be, just didn't think of it when soldering) and it finally worked flawlessly.
+That made the communication line very pulled up and the communication was altered.
+I then realized it, unsoldered every 4.7k on the slave boards (as it should be, just didn't think of it when soldering) and it finally worked flawlessly.

 <figure> <center>
   <img src="./../../img/mod13/3nodes.jpg" alt="logo text" width="80%" />